 EVENT FORMAT Each Event will match up TWO teams against each other for TWO rounds.
 The format for each round will be FOUR matches of Handicapped Singles and ONE match of Handicapped Doubles.
 Before the First Round, a coin flip is used to determine which team will submit their roster for the First Round.
 Teams will alternate for the Second Round.
-If a team is not able to field all the required round matches, then the doubles match is fielded first and all other matches are played as singles, except if a team has less than FOUR players a round, then matches will be singles.
+If a team is not able to field all the required round matches, then the doubles match is fielded first and all other matches are played as singles, except if a team has less than FIVE players a round, then all matches will be singles.

 ACE POT The Ace Pot is included with the team “Donation” and is for ALL the TDG events.
 At the end of the TDG season, all Aces will split the $500 Ace Pot (minimum $50 per Ace).
 If there are no Aces, then the Ace Pot will go to a CTP throw off at the TDG Final Event.
 The Final CTP will be available to everyone that participated in a match during the TDG season.
 The Final CTP will be awarded to the THREE closest throws by dividing the Ace Pot (50%-25%-25%).